 And it clearly is true, in part, at SaaS companies beyond $200m in ARR.
 At Salesforce, at Box, the bottom end of the sales team churns out each year.
 They’re often managed out, not fired, but same thing.
 And these days, more and more folks are willing to move to another SaaS startup promising a 10%-20% higher OTE.

 Let’s step back for a minute.

 First, do sales reps really compete with each other?
 Usually – no. Not directly.
 At least, not for a while.
 They are routed leads.
 By round-robin, by territory, by whatever.
 And for a long time, leads are precious.
 You want the maximum revenue per lead.
-So you really want every sales rep to kill it.
+So you really want every single sales rep to kill it.
 Each one consumes X% of your leads.
-If one can drive an M6 — in theory, at least, given the same number and quality of leads — they can all drive an M6.
+If one can drive a Tesla Models S Performance — in theory, at least, given the same number and quality of leads — they can all drive one.
 More on this here.

 Second, at least for a long time, sales reps are a revenue center, not a cost center.
 If you try to align leads with reps, and you pay the reps, say 20% all-in of the revenue they bring in … reps are a revenue and profit center.
 More on this here.
 Not a place to save money.